Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 #### Editing Construction.js file - Disable bPaginate and bLength

-- The construction.js file, it is a custom function built for this custom module.
+- The construction.js file, it is a custom function built for the custom module mlfruitandnut.
 You can visit [this website](https://datatables.net/examples/index) for more information.